lukestringer90/LJSYourNextBus/README.md

 ## NaPTAN Code

 In the UK every public transport stop (Bus, Tram, Train etc) is a known as a "National Public Transport Access Node".
-Each of these nodes is given a unique identifier: a 8 digit number called a NaPTANCode.
+Each of these nodes is given a unique identifier: an 8 digit number called a NaPTANCode.
 More information here: https://www.gov.uk/government/publications/national-public-transport-access-node-schema

 ## Usage

 To obtain live data for a stop, the NaPTAN code is specified to a `LJSYourNextBusClient` object for either South or West Yorkshire.
 South Yorkshire codes begin with "310" and West Yorkshire code being with "450".
 Use the correct subclass for your needs: either `LJSSouthYorkshireClient` or `LJSWestYorkshireClient`.
 These subclasses construct a URL to the live data for a specific region.
 This URL is used by the base `LJSYourNextBusClient` to get live data.

-Note: do create and use instances of `LJSYourNextBusClient` directly.
+Note: **do not** create and use instances of `LJSYourNextBusClient` directly.
 Either use a `LJSSouthYorkshireClient` or `LJSWestYorkshireClient` instance or create a custom subclass yourself, overriding the method to construct the URL to the live data.

 ```
 // LJSSouthYorkshireClient or LJSWestYorkshireClient